toddbranch/ECE382/notes/L1/skills_review.md

 <br>
 <br>
 <br>
-6. (5pts) When an overflow occurs, a common solution is ot expand the number of bits used in the calculation (known as sign extension).
+6. (5pts) When an overflow occurs, a common solution is to expand the number of bits used in the calculation (known as sign extension).
 How would  you extend the negative 8-bit two's complement number with a hexadecimal value of BC to 16 bits?
 <br>
 <br>
 <br>